 Enrollment Incentive Award

 – up to $8,990 per year (covers the difference between out-of-state tuition and tuition for Indiana residents for 300 and/or 400 level courses)

 - Awarded to any first time Purdue University Calumet student with 60 transferable hours to Purdue University Calumet for a total of four (4) semesters out of six (6) continuous enrollment semesters, excluding summer and co-op semesters

 - Minimum GPA of 3.0 in all previous coursework

-- Must be enrolled in 9 credit hours at 300 or 400 level; award only applied to 300 or 400 level courses
+- Must be enrolled in at least 9 credit hours at 300 or 400 level; award only applied to 300 or 400 level courses

 - Cannot be used in conjunction with the Purdue Calumet Transfer Scholarship